vishnuram1999/audits/Checklist.md

     - [ ] Don’t call a function when initializing an immutable variable
     - [ ] Use assembly to write address storage values
     - [ ] Sort Solidity operations using short-circuit mode
+    - [ ] Instead of checking a uint is odd using % 2, check the last bit with & uint(1).
+    - [ ] Timestamps don't need to be larger than uint48.
+You can probably pack them with something else.
+    - [ ] Make constructors payable even if you don't deploy with ETH.
+This will reduce the deployment cost.
+    - [ ] If a variable never changes after construction, make sure it is immutable.
+This is one of the most impactful things you can do for gas
+    - [ ] If a user needs to make several calls to a smart contract, give them a mechanism to "batch up" the transactions into one transaction.
+Compound calls this a "bulker" others call it a "multicall."
+Just initiating a transaction costs 21,000 gas, (roughly $3 right now), so your customers will appreciate not having to do multiple transactions!
+    - [ ] Change your imported libraries to Solady.
+These libraries are gas optimized and often have the same interface as more well-known libraries.

   - [ ] Informational checks